 - Louisiana: 5.2 per 100,000 people

 Louisiana’s numbers are almost 60 percent higher than the national average.
 Furthermore, about 2.5 percent of Louisiana adults report that they drove after drinking, much more than the national average of 1.9 percent.
 This is a tragic reality that Louisiana’s citizens and legislators must deal with.

 Strategies that reduce drunk driving include sobriety checkpoints, where police set up roadblocks and randomly stop people to check whether they are intoxicated.
-Requiring installation of interlock devices, and suspending licenses after DUI convictions also helps.
+Requiring the installation of interlock devices and suspending licenses after DUI convictions also helps.
 Unfortunately, Louisiana already does all of that, so bringing down the drunk driving rate will require more innovative means.